-85. Soccoro Flores, who was awake when the fire started and believed she saw someone throw something into the 2603 building, was brought to CPD Area Four to view a live line-up.

-86. Flores viewed a line-up of Mr. Galvan, Mr. Almendarez, and Mr. Nañez, and did not identify any of them as the person she saw on the night of the fire.
+- 91. Soccoro Flores, who was awake when the fire started and believed she saw someone throw something into the 2603 building, was brought to CPD Area Four to view a live line-up. - 92.
+Flores viewed Mr. Galvan, Mr. Almendarez, and Mr. Nañez, and did not identify any of them as the person she saw on the night of the fire.